 In this regard, the AccessMatrix UAM solution’s core security infrastructure technology – SSO, hierarchical administration of user IDs and access privileges, and an efficient way for existing applications to securely sign on to target databases, etc. – supports critical e-banking applications.

-Coupled with externalized authorization and extensible authentication, UAM paves the way for banks and other organizations to do more than provide secure services through mobile and internet channels.
+Coupled with externalized authorization and extensible authentication, UAM paves the way for banks and other organizations to do more than provide security services through mobile and internet channels.

 As McKinsey’s Digital Banking in Asia authors point out, “For some banks, integrated multichannel access will become a core feature of their value proposition, including a light physical presence and agents to enhance the customer experience, as well as to promote trust and branding.”